chenfengMeng2021/Monty_Hall_problem/README.md

     * doors_number(int, default=3) -d: the number of doors are created
     * door_you_choose(int, default=1) -c: choose a door index which should less then doors number

+This program can be used by:

+    python main.py -r 1000 -d 10 -c 1

 The program should return several result:

 ### Table